Nominal Recursors as Epi-Recursors: Extended Technical Report

-For being able to produce morphisms to objects $B$ of $\Bcat$ independently of other data, the following concept comes handy.
-An \emph{initial segment} of a category $\Ccat$ is a pair $(\Ccat_0,(m(C):o(C)\ra C)_{C \in \Obj{\Ccat}})$ where $\Ccat_0$ is a full subcategory of $\Ccat$ and, for each object $C$ of $\Ccat$, $o(C)$ is an object and $m(C)$ a morphism in $\Ccat_0$.
-Using an ordering metaphor for morphisms, an initial fragment of a category provides a ``smaller'' object for any of its objects.
-Now we can formulate our gentler relation for comparing strength, which we call quasi-strength:
+For producing morphisms to objects $B$ of $\Bcat$ independently of other data, the following concept comes handy.
+An \emph{initial segment} of a category $\Ccat$ is a pair $(\Ccat_0,(m(C):o(C)\ra C)_{C \in \Obj{\Ccat}})$ where $\Ccat_0$ is a full subcategory of $\Ccat$ and, for each object $C$ of $\Ccat$, $o(C)$ is an object of $\Ccat_0$ and $m(C)$ a morphism in $\Ccat$.
+Using an ordering metaphor, an initial segment of a category provides a ``smaller'' object for any of its objects.
+Now we can formulate our gentler relation for comparing strength, called quasi-strength: \looseness=-1

 \begin{defi} \rm $r'= (\Bcat,T,\alb \Ccat',I',R')$ is \emph{quasi-stronger} than $r = (\Bcat,T,\Ccat,I,R)$, written $r' \wgeq r$, when there exists an initial segment $(\Bcat_0,(m(B):o(B)\ra B)_{B \in \Obj{\Bcat}})$ of $\Bcat$ such that, for all $g: T \ra B$ definable by $r$, there exists a morphism $g_0: T \ra o(B)$ such that $g_0$ is definable by $r'$ and $g = m(B) \circ g_0$. \end{defi}